essarrjay/ShmeppyImagetoJSON/SingleFileScripts/readme.md

 ## **Detailed Instructions:**

-### Download Executable
+### Download the Tool
+Navigate to the [`simple_shmeppify_v...exe`](https://github.com/essarrjay/ShmeppyImagetoJSON/blob/master/SingleFileScripts/simple_shmeppify_v1.1.0.exe) file above, and click on the `Download` button on the right side of the panel.

 Save `simple_shmeppify.exe` to your computer in the same folder as the image you will be using to create a map.

+### Run the Tool
-Double-click to run the program.
+Double-click to run the application.

 You will be prompted to enter the path for the image file.
 If it's in the same location as the script (as suggested), just enter the file name, including the file extension. (e.g. `example_file.jpg`)